 The Prehistoric Roots

-Also featured in the episode was Michael B. Phipps, a geologist who has been studying the issue.
-Phipps told Khorrami the complex of landslides is much deeper than initially thought and is moving and expanding at “unprecedented rates.”
+Also featured in the EpochTV episode was Michael B. Phipps, a geologist who has been studying the issue.
+Phipps told Khorrami the complex of landslides is much deeper than initially thought and is moving and expanding at “unprecedented rates.”“We’re talking about a square mile of area that is moving into the ocean basically.”

-He said during prehistoric times, the Palos Verdes Peninsula was an island that through rising land, changing sea levels, and ocean erosion, ultimately attached to the California coastline.
+Phipps said that during prehistoric times, the Palos Verdes Peninsula was an island that through rising land, changing sea levels, and ocean erosion, ultimately became attached to the California coastline.

-After this, about 700,000 years ago, the south side of the peninsula started experiencing landslides due to more erosion, wave action, and rainfall that built water pressure underground.
+After that, about 700,000 years ago, the south side of the peninsula started experiencing landslides as a result of further erosion, wave action, and rainfall that built water pressure underground.

 “That’s what started this sliding in the prehistoric times, hundred of thousands of years ago,” he said.

-He said during modern times, dewatering has been a solution, but the movement will start up again during periods of heavy rain.
+He said during modern times, dewatering has been available as a solution, but the movement will start up again during periods of heavy rain.

 The Wayfarers Chapel in a landslide-prone area following its closure due to land movement after heavy rains in Rancho Palos Verdes, Calif., on Feb.
 16, 2024.
 (Patrick T. Fallon/AFP via Getty Images)

-After the last two years of precipitation soaking the area, according to Phipps, hikers along the area’s trails first alerted authorities about fissures—as wide as six inches—crossing trails.
-Then came calls from residents also noting fissures in streets.
+After the last two years of precipitation soaking the area, hikers along the area’s trails first alerted authorities about fissures—as wide as six inches—crossing trails, according to Phipps.
+Then came calls from residents noting fissures in streets.

-He said geologists started mapping such concerns and then realized the significance.
+He said geologists started mapping these events and then realized their significance.

 “We realized this is all connected.
 It’s a much bigger landslide,” he said.